awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 You can access these operations using the [AWS SDKs](https://aws.amazon.com/tools/#sdk)\.

-The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including the `--log-publishing-options` option for `CreateElasticsearchDomain` and `UpdateElasticsearchDomainConfig`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the operations that are defined in [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md), including the `--log-publishing-options` option for `CreateElasticsearchDomain` and `UpdateElasticsearchDomainConfig`\.

 If you enabled one of the slow logs, see [Setting Elasticsearch Logging Thresholds for Slow Logs](#es-createdomain-configure-slow-logs-indices)\.
 If you enabled only error logs, you don't need to perform any additional configuration steps\.